 - Influence and advocate for policies and practices that positively impact teaching, learning, and leadership.

-- Clearly define the member and non-member segments in order to strengthen the value of Texas ASCD in building community.
+- Clearly define the member and non-member prospects in order to strengthen the knowledge of the Texas ASCD network.

 Texas ASCD advocates for policies and practices that positively impact teaching, learning, and leadership.
 As a member, your voice will be heard by Texas state legislators as our Influence Committee influences policy makers at national, state, and local levels.

 The Board of Directors and members of Texas ASCD take an active role in influencing policies and practices through the lens of the Texas Whole Child Approach, most noticeably at our Legislative Day, an opportunity to meet face to face with state representatives.

 Pyramid for Learning